easttennesseecc-star/Q-Top-Dog-IDE/AI_SAFETY_AND_VERIFICATION_MOAT.md

 └─ Result: Damages the entire Copilot narrative

-GitHub's business is built on: "Trust GitHub's AI" Q-IDE's business is built on: "Verify Q-IDE's AI"
+GitHub's business is built on: "Trust GitHub's AI"
+Top Dog's business is built on: "Verify Top Dog's AI"

 They can't pivot to verification without admitting the whole Copilot premise was wrong.
 ```